How Does The Intent To Commit A Crime Come Into Play In A Criminal Charge In Kentucky?

 Felony v.
 Misdemeanor Charges In Kentucky

-Criminal charges in Kentucky are broken up into felony and misdemeanor charges.
+Criminal charges in Kentucky are broken up into 2 separate categories; felony and misdemeanor charges.
 Those 2 categories are further broken depending on the severity of the crime charged.
+As well as if there are any aggravators for those charges.

 Felony Charges in Kentucky